Art of Fighting 3: The Path of the Warrior: Characters

-Production
+Development and release

 Like the first Art of Fighting and the sequel Art of Fighting 2, the third installment was produced by Hiroshi Matsumoto or Takashi Nishiyama.
-It was the first game in the series (and the first SNK fighting game) to use motion capture for its animation, By 1997, when The King of Fighters was at its peak with the Orochi story arc in The King of Fighters '97, new works in the Art of Fighting series had already stopped being released.
-As a result, writer Akihiko Ureshino recalls fans believing Ryo and Yuri being original KOF character.
-However, Ryo Sakazaki and Yuri Sakazaki are genuine characters of the Art of Fighting series, and are not the "comedians" of the KOF series.
-They tend to be unable to get involved in the main story and end up in comical roles, but Ryo and the others are actually more serious characters.
-For this reason, Ureshino thinks there are many fans who do not want to accept Ryo and the others in KOF.

-The concept behind Art of Fighting 3 was to use motion capture, so instead of the company's own Artbox tool that had been used to develop MVS and Neo Geo games, SNK used Microsoft Windows.
+It was the first game in the series (and the first SNK fighting game) to use motion capture for its animation, The concept behind Art of Fighting 3 was to use motion capture, so instead of the company's own Artbox tool that had been used to develop MVS and Neo Geo games, SNK used Microsoft Windows.
 At the time, SNK did not have the technology for motion capture, so motion capture was recorded in the United States over a period of one to two months.
 After that, each character's movements were pixelated based on the motion capture.
 In an interview with Famitsu, designer Nobuyuki Kuroki, who was involved in the development of the series, said that while the captured data lost its original form as it was refined, he was still able to achieve smooth pixel art.
-The material was originally going to be used in the next sequel to Fatal Fury installment Garou: Mark of the Wolves left unfinished; Eventually, SNK restarted development of such Fatal Fury game as Fatal Fury: City of the Wolves.
+The material was originally going to be used in the Fatal Fury installment Garou: Mark of the Wolves, but was left unfinished; eventually, SNK restarted development of that game as Fatal Fury: City of the Wolves.
 This led to several difficulties and SNK using few characters in general.